 FR - (Felgen Ripen), rim protection against mechanical damage.
 It is often seen in tyres with a 55 or lower profile.
 This depends on the manufacturer and on the type of tyre and its size.
 Examples of tyre size where the rim protection is installed include 205/45 R16, 195/50 R15, 205/55 R16 (there are some exceptions).
 It is rarely a feature of 145/65 R15 and 235/70 R16 (SUVs) size tyres.
 The FR marking is not placed on the side of the tyre.

 INSIDE - Symbol used in asymmetric tyres; it indicates that the sidewall of the tyre is to be installed toward the inside of the car, facing the wheel hub.
 This side of the tyre should not be visible from outside the vehicle.

 LI - Load Index, indicating the maximum load capacity of the tyre.

 LT - Light Truck, indication that the tyre is designed for 4x4 vehicles and light trucks (used in the US).
 It is placed under the size of the tyre.

 MAX - Maximum pressure in the tyre.

-M+S - Mud and Snow is used as a marking on winter, all-season tyres and Off-road/SUV tyres.
-It is also present on tyres supplied from outside Europe.
+M+S - Mud and Snow is used as a marking on winter, all-season and off-road tyres.
+It can also be found on tyres supplied from outside of Europe.
 This marking is only a manufacturer's declaration, it is not an official symbol confirming the properties of winter tyres.

 MFS (Maximum Flange Shield) - Rim protector; some winter tyres have a rim protector.
 Its aim is to protect the edge of the rim from mechanical damage which may be caused by driving onto a curb or by colliding with small objects.
 There are different names used for this protector depending on the tyre manufacturer.
 Apart from MFS, the most common names include: